keepexploring/thingsboard_docker/readme.md

 Install the above

-Install docker image of timescaledb sudo docker run -d --name thingsboard-timescaledb -p 5433:5432 timescale/timescaledb see https://github.com/timescale/timescaledb-docker for more info (I've just changed the exposed port on the host)
+Install docker image of timescaledb sudo docker run -d --name thingsboard-timescaledb -p 5433:5432 timescale/timescaledb --restart unless-stopped see https://github.com/timescale/timescaledb-docker for more info (I've just changed the exposed port on the host)

 now cd into the folder with the docker files from the repro in and run